akeeba/panopticon/documentation/Configuration Parameters.md

 **Debug system**

 Should system debugging be enabled?
 Displays more detailed error messages at runtime and enabled very detailed logging.
 Only enable if you are asked to.

 Default: false

+### `error_reporting`
+**Error reporting level**

+How verbose should error reporting to the browser output be?
+The valid options are:
+* `default`.
+Use the PHP configuration.
+* `none`.
+No error reporting to the browser
+* `simple`.
+Only fatal error and warnings (core PHP or user-defined) are output to the browser.
+* `maximum`.
+All fatal errors, warnings, notices, and deprecation notices are output.

+Default: false